hippke/wotan/README.md

 Originality
 ----------------
 As all scientific work, wōtan is [*standing on the shoulders of giants*](https://en.wikiquote.org/wiki/Isaac_Newton).
 Particularly, many detrending methods are wrapped from existing packages.
 Original contributions include:
 - A time-windowed detrending master module with edge treatments and segmentation options
 - Robust location estimates using Newton-Raphson iteration to a precision threshold for Tukey's biweight, Andrew's sine wave, and the Welsch-Leclerc.
 This is probably a "first", which reduces jitter in the location estimate by ~10 ppm
-- Robustified penalized splines for automatic knot distance determination and outlier resistance
+- Robustified (iterative sigma-clipping) penalized splines for automatic knot distance determination and outlier resistance
+- Robustified (iterative sigma-clipping) Gaussian processes
+- GP with a periodic kernel informed by a Lomb-Scargle periodogram pre-search
 - Bringing together many methods in one place in a common interface, with sensible defaults
 - Providing documentation, tutorials, and a [paper](www) which compares and benchmarks the methods